irularif/alami-tt-rn/README.md

 - `$ npm install --global expo-cli eas-cli` - This installs expo command-line interface.
 - `$ npm install` - This installs all required Node libraries
 - `$ npm run prebuild` - This for creating native projects
+- `$ npm run:android` - To run the Shopping Cart App on Android Emulator
+- `$ cd ios && pod install` - To install ios dependencies
 - `$ npm run:ios` - To run the Shopping Cart App on IOS Emulator
-- `$ npm run:android` - To run the Shopping Cart App on Android Emulator
-- `$ npm start` - To run the Shopping Cart App on Expo Go.